 Unfortunately the OC isn’t awesome when you’re away from the beach.
 True, Disneyland is more fun than anything ever (totally biased on this) but Seal and Huntington Beaches are where you’ll find relaxation, perfect waves for swimming and bodysurfing, and that awesome SoCal culture you’ve done this whole California coast road trip to get to.

 As a bonus stop, get off the freeway between Orange County and San Diego and hit up the Mission at San Juan Capistrano.
 It’s beautiful from the chapel to the bells to the gardens.
 And if you’re lucky you’ll get to see some of the famous swallows (birds) in their mud nests.
+It’s worth the time and will be a nice break from driving.

 The city of San Diego is a nice one.
 It has great neighborhoods, just like Los Angeles or San Francisco.
 Pacific Beach, Mission Beach, Ocean Beach, Coronado… no matter where you go there’s the beach.
 Mission Beach is fun for the roller coaster (because why not hit one more on this trip), but Pacific Beach is the best one for having a fun neighborhood to walk through AND plenty of space to play in the sand and surf.